Amr-Khaled-Ahmed/Amr-Khaled-Ahmed/README.md

 <!-- Bio -->
 <p align="center">
   🌱 Currently diving into Cyber Security and mastering programming languages like C++ and Python. <br/>
-  ⚡ Fun fact: You must invest in your career more than anything else!
 </p>

 <!-- Connect with me -->